 How does it work?

-Hippotherapy sessions are available at the Avon Riding Centre, an RDA group in Bristol.
-I work closely with a dedicated team of staff and specially trained volunteers, along with some incredible ponies to deliver treatment, either as part of my intensive therapy sessions, or through a bespoke Hippotherapy service.
+Hippotherapy sessions are available at our dedicated 4 acre therapy centre near Bristol.
+Our dedicated and highly skilled team work closely with therapists and professionals, supported by our trained volunteers, along with some incredible ponies to deliver treatment, either as part of therapy sessions, or through a bespoke Hippotherapy service.

-Alongside the horses in the indoor arena, we also have a mechanical horse simulator that can be used for treatment too, based on the needs of the session.
+Alongside the horses in the arena and fields, we also have access to a mechanical horse simulator that can be used for treatment too, based on the needs of the session.
 As a trained Equine Massage and Rehabilitation Therapist, and an experienced horse woman, the most important members of the Hippotherapy team are the horses themselves, and their welfare is paramount.
 And all are thoroughly assessed for their temperament, behaviour, movement and soundness before being selected for a session.